Emanuel J. Evans

 Emanuel J. "Mutt" Evans (May 2, 1907 – February 8, 1997) was an American businessman and the first Jewish mayor of Durham, North Carolina.
-He served a then-record six terms from 1951-1963.
+He served a then-record six terms from 1951 to 1963.

 Early life

 Evans was born in Plainfield, New Jersey on May 2, 1907.
 He was the son of Isaac Evans and Sarah (Newmark) Evans and brother of Monroe Evans.
 Evans moved to North Carolina to attend the University of North Carolina at Chapel Hill, where he met Sara Nachamson, a student at nearby Duke University and daughter of retailers Eli and Jenny Nachamson, who owned the United Dollar Stores Company.
 Evans and Nachamson married on June 19, 1928, in Durham, where they settled, taking over the day to day business of United Dollar Stores.

 Race relations

 Shortly after the end of World War II, the company, now Evans' United Department Stores, became the first business on Durham's Main Street to contain restrooms for African Americans, and was the site of the only integrated lunch counter in Durham.
 At some point in the early 1950s, Durham County Judge 'Bus' Borland ordered Evans to build a wall to separate white customers from African-American customers, in order to comply with North Carolina legal statutes.
-Evans responded by telling the Judge that, "you'll have to close the store, if you want me to do that", before his lawyer pointed out that the specific statutes only applied to seated lunch counters.
+Evans responded by telling the Judge that, "you'll have to close the store, if you want me to do that", before his lawyer said that the specific statutes only applied to seated lunch counters.
 Evans removed the seats from the counter and raised the countertop to elbow height.